ingig/code-narrator/docs/Configuration/Configuration.md

 The `code-narrator.config.js` file is an app-specific configuration file for the Code Narrator application.
 It is used to define various settings and configurations for the application, such as entry files, project details, source paths, and documentation paths.
-This configuration file also specifies the builders that are responsible for generating different parts of the documentation.
+This file also specifies the builders that are responsible for generating different parts of the documentation.

 Here's an example of usage for the app-specific configs: